jpierre113/ACNH_TradingApp/README.md

 - Install Pillow: pip install pillow
 - Cd into the cloned repository and run python manage.py runserver
 - The application should run on localhost:8000

+## Improvements
+- Getting the items from the API connecting to the user's posts and profile
+- Adding filters for posts

+## Stretch Goals
+- An algorithm to match users based of what items they are looking for